alexfornuto/docs/docs/networking/vpn/secure-clustering-with-tinc-on-ubuntu-16-04.md

 3. Make up and down scripts to be run by tinc.

-    In the tinc-up file, you specify the IP address to be used by each node.
+    In the tinc-up file, you specify the Private IP address to be used by each node.
 In this example, `192.168.100.xxx` is used.

     {: .file }
     /etc/tinc/mynetwork/tinc-up